 Reader immersion grows out of a sense of participation.
-This is at the heart of the writer's mantra: show, don't tell.
+This is at the heart of the writer's maxim: show, don't tell.
 Treat your readers like detectives.
 Give them clues and let them come to their own conclusions.
-There's nothing wrong with a clarifying detail here and there, especially in the midst of a dynamic scene, but resist the temptation to explain context, motivation, backstory, and worldbuilding.
+There's nothing wrong with a clarifying detail here and there, especially in the midst of a dynamic scene, but resist the temptation to explain context, motivation, backstory, and world-building.

 Anything can be done well, and a short description of weather with direct relevance to a scene can work, but beware that this is another book-opener cliché that may snag with agents and publishers.

-Dialog is fantastic, but when you open a novel with a rapid-fire conversation and few scenic or character details, your readers will struggle to find grounding.
+Dialog is fantastic, but when you open a novel with a rapid-fire conversation and few sensory details or actions, your readers will struggle to find grounding.